 1. IN COMPLIANCE.
-The highest 12-month rolling total CO emissions during the compliance period was 7.39 tons in the 12-month period ending June 2016, in compliance with the permit limit of 89.9 tons CO per 12-month rolling time period.
-12-month rolling total CO emissions through May 2018 was 0.62 tons.
-The volume of LFG burned in EUOPENFLARE has substantially decreased over the past two years, leading to lower CO emissions.
-There was a spike in monthly combustion in March 2017, which was likely due to a two-day outage of the Phase 1 and Phase 2 engines from March 8 through March 10, 2017.
+The highest 12-month rolling total CO emissions during the compliance period was 3.03 tons in the 12-month period ending June 2019, in compliance with the permit limit of 89.9 tons CO per 12-month rolling time period.

 II.
-Material Limit
+Material Limits

-2. IN COMPLIANCE.
-The highest 12-month rolling total heat input during the compliance period was 39,924 MMBtu in the 12-month period ending June 2016, in compliance with the permit limit of 480,924 MMBtu per 12-month rolling time period.
-The 12-month rolling total heat input through May 2018 was 3,373 MMBtu.
-The volume of LFG burned in EUOPENFLARE has substantially decreased over the past two years, decreasing the heat input during that time.
+1. IN COMPLIANCE.
+The highest 12-month rolling total heat input during the compliance period was 16,354 MMBtu in the 12-month period ending June 2019, in compliance with the permit limit of 480,924 MMBtu per 12-month rolling time period.

 - 1. IN COMPLIANCE.
 EUOPENFLARE is operated in accordance with 40 CFR 60.18.
 Records are maintained to demonstrate compliance. - 2.
 IN COMPLIANCE.
 EUOPENFLARE is operated at all times when collected LFG is routed to it.
-Operation records are maintained to demonstrate compliance. - 3.
-IN COMPLIANCE EUOPENFLARE is operated with no visible emissions, as determined by the methods specified in 40 CFR 60.18(f). - 4.
+Operation records are maintained to demonstrate compliance.

+- 3. IN COMPLIANCE.EUOPENFLARE is operated with no visible emissions, as determined by the methods specified in 40 CFR 60.18(f). - 4.
 IN COMPLIANCE.
 EUOPENFLARE is operated with the flame present at all times as determined by the methods specified in 40 CFR 60.18(f). - 5.
 IN COMPLIANCE.
 Gas combusted in EUOPENFLARE has a heating value greater than 200 Btu/scf.
-Records show that the lowest heating value of the gas burned in EUOPENFLARE during the compliance period was 431 btu/scf in June 2017. - 6.
+Records show that the lowest heating value of the gas burned in EUOPENFLARE during the compliance period was 425 btu/scf in September 2018. - 6.
 IN COMPLIANCE.
 Results from the initial performance testing performed on May 7, 2009, showed an exit velocity of 43.91 ft/sec, meeting the performance requirement of 40 CFR 60.18, which limits the exit velocity to less than 60 ft/sec. - 7.
 IN COMPLIANCE.
 EUOPENFLARE is operated at all times when LFG is routed to it to comply with the provisions of 40 CFR 60 Subpart A. - 8.
 IN COMPLIANCE.
 All collected landfill gas is vented to a control system designed and operated in accordance with 40 CFR 60.752(b)(2)(iii).
 If the gas collection or control system is inoperable, the gas mover system is shut down and all valves in the collection and control system contributing to venting of the gas to atmosphere is shut down within one hour.
 Records are maintained in the event this occurs.